Illinois Court-Based Rental Assistance Program

 • You are in a court eviction proceeding due to nonpayment.

 • Proof of citizenship is not required.
-Rental assistance is not a “public charge” benefit.

 • Your household income is at or below 80% of the area median income, adjusted for household size.
 (See the income limits for your county here.)